-Mince the fresh herbs and add them to the pan with the shallots and onion.
+Mince the fresh herbs and add them to the pan with the shallots and garlic.
 Cook these four ingredients together just until the shallots start to caramelize.

-Return the pan to the heat and increase the temperature to medium high.
-Add the sliced liver to the pan, salt and pepper each piece and sauté for 1-2 minutes per side.
+Return the pan to the heat and increase the temperature to medium-high.
+Add the sliced liver to the pan, salt and pepper each piece, and sauté for 1 to 2 minutes per side.

 Deglaze the pan with the cognac and cook until most of the alcohol has evaporated.

 Remove the contents of the pan to a dish and cool it to room temperature.

 Remove the butter from the refrigerator and slice it into 16 1-tablespoon portions.